zenato/puppeteer-renderer/README.md

 (service port: 3000)

 ### Start server using docker (If you can not run Chromium and installed docker)
-`docker run -d --name renderer -p 8080:3000 zenato/puppeteer-renderer`
+`docker run --detach --name renderer -publish 8080:3000 zenato/puppeteer-renderer`

 ### Test on your browser
 Input url `http://localhost:{port}/?url=https://www.google.com`